Ainu people: Origins and genetics

 The Ainu are regarded as having descended from the indigenous Japanese hunter-gatherers who lived in Japan during the Jōmon period (c.
 14,000 to 300 BCE).

 The exact origins of the early Ainu remain unclear, but it is the general consensus among historians that the Ainu are linked to the Satsumon culture of the Epi-Jōmon period, with later influences from the nearby Okhotsk culture.
 The emergence of the Ainu culture is thus primarily attributed to the Satsumon culture, which later received some contributions from the Okhotsk culture via cultural contacts in northern Hokkaido after the Satsumon culture expanded northwards and into Sakhalin.
 This view has been corroborated by later analyses.

 The Ainu culture may be better described as an "Ainu cultural complex", taking into account the regional variable subgroups of Ainu peoples.
 While the Ainu can be considered a continuation of the indigenous Jomon culture, they also display links to surrounding cultures, pointing to a larger cultural complex flourishing around the Sea of Okhotsk.
 Some authors have also described the development of the Ainu culture as the "resistance" of a Jomon society to the emerging Japanese state.

+Historically many Europeans tried to argue for an origin of the Ainu that related them to white Europeans, due to perceived similarities in facial structures, the increased presence of facial and body hair among the Ainu compared to Yamato Japanese, and a perceived paler complexion.

 Relationship with the historical Emishi

 While the view that the ancient Emishi were identical to the Ainu has been largely disproven by current research, the exact relationship between them is still under dispute.
 It is agreed that at least some Emishi spoke Ainu languages and were ethnically related to the Ainu.
 The Emishi may, however, have also included non-Ainu groups, which can either be associated with groups distantly related to the Ainu (Ainu-like groups) but forming their own ethnicity, or early Japonic-speakers outside the influence of the Yamato court.
 The Emishi display clear material culture links to the Ainu of Hokkaido.
 Based on Ainu-like toponyms throughout Tohoku, it is argued that the Emishi, like the Ainu, descended from the Epi-Jōmon tribes and initially spoke Ainu-related languages.

 The term "Emishi" in the Nara period (710–794) referred to people who lived in the Tohoku region and whose lifestyle and culture differed markedly from that of the Yamato people; it was originally a highly cultural and political concept with no racial distinction.

-From the mid-Heian period onward, Emishi who did not fall under the governance of the Yamato Kingship were singled out as northern Emishi.
-They began to be referred to as "Ezo" (Emishi).

-The first written reference to "Ezo", which is thought to be Ainu, can be found in Suwa Daimyōjin Ekotoba, which was written in 1356.
-Indeed, Ainu have lived in Sakhalin, the Kuril Islands, Hokkaido, and the northern Tohoku region since the 13th century.